MIRECC / CoE

 Lethal Means Safety

 Lethal means safety (LMS) is the practice of building time and space between someone who is having suicidal thoughts and objects (e.g., medications, firearms, sharp instruments) that can be used to inflict self-directed violence.
 Lethal means safety counseling plays an important role in a comprehensive suicide prevention strategy.
-Our investigators study various aspects of lethal means safety, including Veteran firearm storage practices, collaborative strategies for firearm safety, male and female firearm experiences and involving loved ones in firearm safety interventions.
+Our investigators study various aspects of lethal means safety, including Veteran firearm storage practices, collaborative strategies for firearm safety, male and female firearm experiences, and involving loved ones in firearm safety interventions.

 We have featured some of our LMS projects and research here.
-If you’d like to learn more about LMS evidence, counseling, recommendations and resources, visit our Lethal Means Safety and Suicide Prevention website.
+If you’d like to learn more about LMS evidence, counseling, recommendations, and resources, visit our Lethal Means Safety and Suicide Prevention website.

 Lethal Means Storage Preferences and Practices

 A number of our investigators are conducting research to understand Veteran’s preferences and practices for lethal means (e.g., firearms, medication) among Veterans.
-Dr. Lindsey Monteith is currently conducting interviews with women veterans, their partners and their providers to study their experiences and preferences surrounding lethal means safety.
+Dr. Lindsey Monteith is currently conducting interviews with women Veterans, their partners, and their providers to study their experiences and preferences surrounding lethal means safety.
 Dr. Joe Simonetti and Dr. Ryan Holliday have conducted multiple studies exploring questions such as, how do Veterans store firearms, which safe storage devices are most used, and how can we increase the safe storage of firearms and other lethal means.
 These visual abstracts, infographics, and websites provide more information and results.

 - Perspectives of Female Veterans, VHA Providers and Family Members on Preventing Firearm-Inflicted Suicide